jekyll/jekyll/.github/first-timers-issue-template.md

 - [ ] 👌 **Join the team**: Add yourself to a Jekyll affinity team.

   Go to [teams.jekyllrb.com](https://teams.jekyllrb.com/) and join a team that best fits your interests.
-Once you click the link to join a team, you will soon recieve an email inviting you to join the Jekyll organization.
+Once you click the link to join a team, you will soon receive an email inviting you to join the Jekyll organization.

 - [ ] 🙋 **Claim this issue**: Comment below.